 Sponsored apprenticeship programs

-Colleges and universities seek out certifications to demonstrate that they’re reputable and trustworthy.
+Colleges and universities seek out certifications to demonstrate their worth.
 Electrical apprenticeship programs are no different.
 It’s wise to confirm that the apprenticeship program you plan to join is sponsored and recognized nationally.
 Here are the top three.

 - Electrical Training Alliance.
 It’s a joint training program between the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association.
 This the largest official apprenticeship program of its kind.